 Lynne Robinson is a Producer, Director and Writer who has made her mark in entertainment, sports and news production.
 She began her career at ABC News in New York City on World News Tonight with Peter Jennings.
 She then joined the field of sports television at NBA Entertainment.
 As a Producer and Senior Producer at NBAE, Lynne’s works include the Emmy Award-winning NBA at 50, a documentary hosted by Denzel Washington highlighting the history of the National Basketball Association and it’s players, as well as The Team Up Celebration, an All-Star Weekend live performance show featuring celebrities and athletes from around the world.
 In addition, she produced several commercials, public service announcements and on-air promo campaigns featuring NBA and WNBA players.

-Lynne has since earned several television show credits, including Executive Producer of Steve Harvey: Act Like A Success, Think Like A Success, featuring TV Host, Author and Comedian Steve Harvey performing a one-man show based on his best-selling book of the same name, and Executive Producer of the ASPiRE Network’s talk series Exhale featuring Co-hosts Issa Rae, Malinda Williams, Rene Syler, Angela Burt-Murray and Erin Jackson engaging in provocative conversation with celebrities and experts about today’s hottest topics.
-Her works also include the TV One special In Conversation: The Senator Barack Obama Interview, which as the Executive Producer, Producer and Director of the show, Lynne won a 2008 NAACP Image Award.
-She followed up the success of this show, with In Conversation: The Michelle Obama Interview garnering a second NAACP Image Award in 2009.
-She was also a Producer and Writer on the Discovery Health Channel series The Power of Sport, hosted by the U.S. Women’s Soccer Team, featuring Mia Hamm, Brandi Chastain and Julie Foudy, and she was the Producer, Director and Writer of the TV One television series Singletary Says, hosted by Author and nationally syndicated Washington Post financial columnist, Michelle Singletary.
+Lynne has since earned several television show credits, including Executive Producer of Steve Harvey: Act Like A Success, Think Like A Success, featuring TV Host, Author and Comedian Steve Harvey performing a one-man show based on his best-selling book of the same name, and Co-Executive Producer of the ASPiRE Network’s series Magic In the Making hosted by Hall of Famer and Entrepreneur Ervin “Magic” Johnson, featuring his fascinating profiles and candid interviews with the world’s top newsmakers and changemakers.
+She is also Executive Producer of the ASPiRE talk series Exhale featuring Co-hosts Issa Rae, Malinda Williams, Rene Syler, Erin Jackson and Angela Burt-Murray engaging in provocative conversation with celebrities and experts about today’s hottest topics.
+Additionally, her works include the TV One special In Conversation: The Senator Barack Obama Interview, which as the Executive Producer, Producer and Director of the show, Lynne won an NAACP Image Award.
+She followed up the success of this show, with In Conversation: The Michelle Obama Interview garnering a second NAACP Image Award.
+She was also a Producer and Writer on the Discovery Health Channel series The Power of Sport, hosted by the U.S. Women’s Soccer Team, featuring Mia Hamm, Brandi Chastain and Julie Foudy.

-In addition, Lynne has produced, directed and written extensive on-air promos, commercials and videos for clients such as PBS, Animal Planet, Discovery Health, National Geographic Channel, BBC America, TV One and the Ron Brown Scholar Program.
-She is also the Executive Producer and Producer of several films in the Smithsonian National Museum of African American History and Culture and Senior Producer and Writer of films featured in the National Civil Rights Museum at the Lorraine Motel, The Sports Museum of America, the William Jefferson Clinton Library, the Basketball Hall of Fame, the Muhammad Ali Center, Michael Jackson: The Official Exhibition and the Smithsonian Apollo Theater: Ain’t Nothing Like the Real Thing.
+In addition, Lynne has produced, directed and written extensive on-air promos, commercials and videos for clients such as PBS, Animal Planet, Discovery Health, National Geographic Channel, BBC America, and TV One.
+She is also the Executive Producer of several films in the Smithsonian National Museum of African American History and Culture and Senior Producer and Writer of films featured in the National Civil Rights Museum at the Lorraine Motel, The Sports Museum of America, the William Jefferson Clinton Library, the Basketball Hall of Fame, the Muhammad Ali Center, Michael Jackson: The Official Exhibition and the Smithsonian Apollo Theater: Ain’t Nothing Like the Real Thing Exhibition.